20 OCT — 20 NOV

 Screen City Biennial (SCB) is dedicated to research and exhibit the expanded moving image in public spaces.
 It explores the relation between the moving image, sound and architecture and presents artistic formats that seek to expand the borders of the cinematic experience.
 The exhibition brings together a wide range of works in the fields of video and film, augmented and virtual reality, sound and audiovisual, performance and installations.
 SCB’s program is enhanced and deepened through a wide range of public events including artist talks, podcasts, film programs, and the publication of the SCB Journal.

-SCB is shaped as a mobile biennial and aims at reaching a wider audience, at challenging the biennial format, and at leaving immaterial traces in different urban environments.
-After the first two editions in Stavanger, the upcoming edition will take place in Oslo, evolving across its urban space and surrounding landscape.
-A list of satellite programs will be presented with partner institutions in other Nordic cities and in Berlin, Germany, prior and during SCB 2022.
+SCB is shaped as a mobile biennial, aiming to reach a wider audience, challenging the biennial format, and at leaving immaterial traces in different urban environments.
+After the first two editions in Stavanger, the upcoming edition will take place as a hybrid event in both Berlin and Oslo, evolving across its urban space and surrounding landscape.